Welcome to CoCoRaHS! "Volunteers working together to measure precipitation across the nations."

 Daily Multi-day SigWx Hail Condition ET

 CoCoRaHS officially began on June 17, 1998.
-With a few observers along Colorado's Front Range, we had no idea that the network would become what it is today, with over 26,000 active observers in the United States, CanadaPuerto Rico, the U.S. Virgin Islands, Guam and the Bahamas.
+With a few observers along Colorado's Front Range, we had no idea that the network would become what it is today, with over 27,500 active observers in the United States, CanadaPuerto Rico, the U.S. Virgin Islands, Guam, and the Bahamas.
 A truly remarkable effort by all of you.
-Please join us as we celebrate twenty-five years all summer long.
-Here's to many more on the horizon.
+Here's to many more successful years ahead.
 To read about the first 25 years of CoCoRaHS click here: History

 ABOUT COCORAHS

-CoCoRaHS (pronounced KO-ko-rozz) is a grassroots volunteer network of backyard weather observers of all ages and backgrounds working together to measure and map precipitation (rain, hail and snow) in their local communities.
-By using low-cost measurement tools, stressing training and education, and utilizing an interactive Web-site, our aim is to provide the highest quality data for natural resource, education and research applications.
-The only requirements to join are an enthusiasm for watching and reporting weather conditions and a desire to learn more about how weather can affect and impact our lives.
+CoCoRaHS (pronounced KO-ko-rozz) is a grassroots volunteer network of backyard weather observers of all ages and backgrounds working together to measure and map precipitation (rain, hail, and snow) in their local communities.
+By using low-cost measurement tools, emphasizing training and education, and utilizing an interactive Website, we aim to provide the highest-quality data for natural resource, education, and research applications.
+The only requirements to join are an enthusiasm for watching and reporting weather conditions and a desire to learn more about how weather can affect our lives.

-Our Web page provides the ability for our observers to see their observations mapped out in "real time", as well as providing a wealth of information for our data users.
+Our Web page allows our observers to see their observations mapped in "real time" and provides a wealth of information for our data users.

 For more information, please click here: Information about CoCoRaHS